This post may contain affiliate links. Please see our disclosure policy for more details.

 Serving Suggestions

-These are delicious by themselves as a simple snack or as a side.
+These zucchini and corn fritters are delicious on their own as a simple snack or served as a side dish.
+Try topping them with:

 Storage

-Let the cooked fritters cool completely.
-Then transfer to an airtight container and store in the refrigerator for up to 4 days.
+Let the cooked fritters cool completely before storing.
+Transfer them to an airtight container and store in the refrigerator for up to 4 days.

-To freeze: Once the fritters are cooled completely, place them in a single layer on a lined baking sheet.
-Freeze for a couple of hours until solid.
-Transfer to a freezer-safe bag and freeze for up to 3 months.
+To freeze: Once cooled, place the fritters in a single layer on a lined baking sheet and freeze for 1-2 hours until solid.
+Then transfer to a freezer-safe bag and freeze for up to 3 months.

-To reheat, you can cook in a skillet over medium heat, in the toaster oven at 350°F, or the air fryer.
-I do not recommend microwaving as the fritters will get too soggy.
+To reheat: Warm in a skillet over medium heat, in the toaster oven at 350°F, or in an air fryer until heated through.
+Avoid microwaving, as it can make the fritters soggy.

 Frequently Asked Questions